Christine Oestreicher: Recent

 In 1989, in Los Angeles, Oestreicher met the artist John Fitzmaurice who would later become her husband.
 They were introduced by Sheila Benson (then film critic of the LA Times) at her Thanksgiving party.
 Their honeymoon in 2001 was spent in Normandy and soon afterwards they bought a house there.
 While continuing to develop smaller film projects, Oestreicher started working seriously at the piano again.
 She also spent more time with her growing family that by now included several grandchildren.

 In 1996 she took a Foundation Course in Fine Art at London’s Guildhall School of Art and also returned to activism and her feminist roots.

 In 1997 she joined Memorials By Artists, a company that helps people commission bespoke, hand-carved memorials, working with MBA’s founder, Harriet Frazer to establish The Memorial Arts Charity (now The Lettering Arts Trust) and co-curating two major exhibitions: The Art of Remembering (1998) at Blickling Hall, Norfolk and Art & Memory (2009) at West Dean, Sussex.

 In 2001 Oestreicher produced and directed a documentary based on The Art of Remembering exhibition in which 54 contemporary British letter cutters explore themes of memory and loss.
-In 2010 she and Harriet Frazer curated the exhibition Art & Memory in the Churchyard at St. Mary the Virgin in North Stoke, Sussex and edited the book of the same name, designed to help people navigate the complex churchyard rules and regulations for memorials.
+In 2010 she and Harriet Frazer curated the exhibition Art & Memory in the Churchyard at St. Mary the Virgin in North Stoke, Sussex and edited the book of the same name, to help people navigate the complex churchyard rules and regulations for memorials.

 In 2016 she and Fitzmaurice made an amateur recording of Robert Schumann’s song cycle, Dichterliebe.
 In 2020 Oestreicher suffered a stroke that left her unable to play the piano or write by hand.

-In 2021 she returned to a film project she started in 1998 about first-born daughters and first time motherhood that relates to the project she started in 1975 about masculinity and entitlement.
+In 2021 she returned to a film project she started in 1998 about first-born daughters and first time mothers, that relates to the project she began in 1975 about masculinity and entitlement.

 In 2019 she applied for Portuguese citizenship which was granted in 2022.
 Oestreicher and Fitzmaurice live and work in north London.